 My first iTunes receipt dates back to July 7, 2010.
 Apple’s App Store launched in July 2008, so I can think of two reasons for why I’ve only bought my first app two years later:

 I’m pretty sure that like the iPhone, Apple’s App Store became available in Israel only at a later date.
-No matter how I phrased my search queries though, I couldn’t corroborate this remembrance, so there is a possibility I’m mistaken.
+No matter how I phrased my search queries though, I couldn’t corroborate this, so I might be misremembering.

 Since getting my first iPhone, I’ve left iOS for two, separate and brief periods: The first time was to try a phone with a real, physical keyboard.
 Remember those?
 Anyway, it was the less-than-horrible Nokia N97.
 Later, in mid-2010, I wanted to find out what the Blackberry craze was all about — fittingly, after the craze had already died — so I got myself a BlackBerry Bold.
 If you haven’t closed this page yet, things only get better from here..